Kingxukai/linux/Documentation/userspace-api/gpio/gpio-get-chipinfo-ioctl.rst

 =========

 ``chip_fd``
-    The file descriptor of the GPIO character device returned by `open()`.
+    The file descriptor of the woke GPIO character device returned by `open()`.

 ``info``
     The :c:type:`chip_info<gpiochip_info>` to be populated.